 Dillman, D., Smyth, J., & Christian, L. (2009).
 Internet, mail, and mixed-mode surveys: The tailored design method (3rd ed.).
 Hoboken, NJ: John Wiley.

 Grant, J. (2008).
 Impulse control disorders: A clinician’s guide to understanding and treating behavioral addictions.
-New York: W.W.
+New York, NY: W.W.
 Norton.